preyansh98/email-notifier/README.md

 # Email Notifier

-Ever find yourself constantly refreshing your inbox when waiting for an important email?
-Me too!
-I decided to build this to get rid of that anxiety, and instead just sit back and get a call when you do receive that email.

-## How to use

--- Coming soon
+Get a call when you receive an important email!

 ## Contributing Guidelines